monestereo/JuceStandalonePluginTemplate/README.md

 Supported Platforms
 -----
-Currently this template was only tested on OSX Mavericks.
-This should also work on other versions of OSX.
+This Template is developed for OSX.

-Linux-Makefiles should work out of the box.
+Though, Linux-Makefiles and Windows targets are included and should work out of the box.
-Windows currently doensn't load the sample in standalone mode. [see issue](https://github.com/monestereo/JuceStandalonePluginTemplate/issues/1).

 Features
 -----